US Approves First Drug Developed To Prevent Chronic Migraines

 TRENTON, N.J.
 (AP) — U.S. regulators Thursday approved the first drug designed to prevent chronic migraines.

-The Food and Drug Administration’s action clears the monthly shot Aimovig (AIM’-oh-vig) for sale.
+The Food and Drug Administration’s action clears the monthly shot Aimovig for sale.
 It’s the first in a new class of long-acting drugs for preventing migraines.
 Three other shots are expected to win approval by next year, and several pills for preventing migraines are being tested.

 Current prevention treatments include pills originally developed for epilepsy and other conditions and the wrinkle reducer Botox, but many patients abandon them because they don’t help much or cause serious side effects.

-Amgen Inc. of Thousand Oaks, California, and Swiss drug giant Novartis AG developed Aimovig.
+Amgen Inc. of Thousand Oaks and Swiss drug giant Novartis AG developed Aimovig.
 Injected monthly just under the skin using a penlike device, the drug will cost $6,900 per year without insurance.

 Migraines can cause disabling symptoms: throbbing headaches, nausea and vomiting, and sensitivity to light and sound.
 About 10 million Americans get them frequently.
 They’re most common in people in their 30s, mostly women, and can last for several hours or even days.